Deed of Surrender of a Lease

 3. the lease is registered at the Land Registry; or

 4. there is an option to renew the lease on expiry (called “security of tenure”).

-This deed of surrender is designed to be used for surrender of the whole of the leased site, but with suitable adaptation it can be used as a surrender of part of the leased site.
+We have designed this deed of surrender so you can use it to surrender the whole of the leased site.
+However, with suitable adaptation, you can use it as a surrender of part of the leased site.

-If a new site is being granted to the tenant as part of the surrender, do this in a separate document (to be signed at the same time as the deed of surrender) by way of issuing a new lease for that new area.
+If the landlord is granting a new site to the tenant as part of the surrender, use a separate document.
+You would issue a new lease for that new area and sign it at the same time as the surrender.
 A template for a commercial lease for this purpose is available from Legalo’s website.